-A. Supervision of corporations that offer their securities to the public, including issuance of permits to publish prospectuses that are the basis for public securities offerings, and inspection of the corporations' reports.
+A. Supervision of corporations that offer securities to the public by inspecting corporations' prospectuses and issuing permits to publish these reports, which provide the basis for public securities offerings.

-B. Supervision of mutual fund managers, including issuance of permits to publish prospectuses that are the basis for mutual funds' offerings of their units to the public, and regulation of their operations.
+B. Supervision of mutual fund managers by regulating their operations and issuing permits to publish prospectuses, which provide the basis for mutual funds' offerings to the public.

 C. Licensing of portfolio managers, investment advisers, and investment marketers, and regulation and oversight of their operations.

-D. Oversight of compliance of portfolio managers and non-bank exchange members with their obligations under the Prohibition against Money Laundering Law.
+D. Oversight of portfolio managers and non-bank exchange members and their compliance with their obligations under the Prohibition against Money Laundering Law.

 E. Supervision of the proper and fair management of the stock exchange.

-F. Licensing of trading platforms to their own account, and regulation and oversight of their operations.
+F. Licensing of trading platforms to their own account and regulation of their operations.

 G. Licensing of offering coordinators and oversight of their operations.

-H. Oversight of underwriters' operations; I. Licensing of rating companies, and regulation and oversight of their operations.
+H. Oversight of underwriters' operations: licensing of rating companies, and regulation and oversight of their operations.

 J. Inspections of the supervised entities' compliance with the Securities Law, the Joint Investments Law, the Investment Advice Law, and other laws under the ISA's responsibility.